Clay Pigeon Shooting at Bloxham School

 Clay Pigeon Shooting sessions take place at Edgehill Shooting Ground between 4.00pm and 6.00pm on Tuesdays.

-The cost is £27.50 per session, which includes tuition, cartridges and clays (parental permission is needed).
+The cost is £35.00 per session, which includes tuition, cartridges, clays and use of guns (parental permission is needed).
 The sessions take place from September until the October Half Term and then resume again in February for the rest of the school year.